crcollins/molml/README.md

 Dependencies
 ============

-MolML works with both Python 2 and Python 3 and depends on numpy, scipy, and pathos (and future for Python 2).
-The specific versions that have been tested are Python 2.7/3.4/3.5, numpy 1.9.1, scipy 0.15.1, and pathos 0.2.0, but newer versions should work.
+MolML works with both Python 2 and Python 3.
+It has been tested with the versions listed below, but newer versions should work.

+    python>=2.7/3.4/3.5
+    numpy>=1.9.1
+    scipy>=0.15.1
+    pathos>=0.2.0
+    future  # For python 2

 NOTE: Due to an issue with multiprocess (a pathos dependency), the minimum version of python that will work is 2.7.4.
 For full details see [this link](https://github.com/uqfoundation/multiprocess/issues/11).
 Without this, the parallel computation of features will fail.